-Maria (pronouns: she/her) is a seasoned facilitator, mentor, and self-directed educational consultant with eighteen years of experience in alternative educational settings.
+Maria (pronouns: she/her) is a seasoned facilitator, mentor, and self-directed educational consultant with nineteen years of experience in alternative educational settings.
 Determined to provide a safe, non-coercive, self-directed learning option in Northern New York where young people can freely choose their own unique paths, Maria founded Deep Root Center in January 2014.

 Maria firmly believes that learning is an individual pursuit - driven by curiosity, interests, and aspirations.
 And, within that, education is a

 collaboration, which includes a supportive community, mentor-ship, mutual respect, trust, deep conversations, questions, hands-on experimentation, and playfulness.